sincronicatech/PSBicepApiManagement/README.md

 # PSBicepApiManagement

 Powershell module to export/import a single api from Azure Api Management using Azure Bicep.
 Uses
-- PSBicepParser.Powershell to create and parse Bicep files (https://github.com/sincronicatech/PSBicepParser.Powershell)
+- PSBicepParser to create and parse Bicep files (https://github.com/sincronicatech/powershell-psbicepparser)
 - Microsoft.PowerShell.ConsoleGuiTools module to create a simple GUI

 The module exposes the following